“There’s going to be a shortage of managers in my field,” Marilyn says, bouncing with optimism. “It was in tonight’s paper…”

 (3) Keep your Plan B handy.

 Your Plan B might be as simple as a stash of cash or a willingness to work outside your field.
 You might take courses in entrepreneurship and internet marketing while you are still employed.
-See my ebook on money management for life transitions.

 Finally, play to your strengths.